 2. How Do You Tell If Your Spouse Dislikes You?

-Simply ask.
-Sit down with your husband and determine what is causing his behavior change.
+Ask to seek counseling from a professional out.
+Sit down with the family therapist and your husband and get professional help to determine what is causing his behavior change.

 3. How Do I Get Over My Husband’s Hatred?

-If he starts acting disrespectfully or selfishly, he could be angry at you for some reason.
+If your husband refuses, he starts acting disrespectfully or selfishly.
+He could be angry that your husband hates you for some reason.